timKraeuter/Coordination-2024/artifacts/python-scripts/README.md

 py Cluster_approaches.py
 ```

-The distance matrix together with the clustering visualized in the following scatter plot (
+The distance matrix, together with the clustering is visualized in the following scatter plot (see `Scatter_approachey_by_distance.py`):
-see `Scatter_approachey_by_distance.py`):

 ![distance scatter plot](distance/approach_scatter.svg)).

 The plot approximates the position of each approach relative to the others by using the distance matrix.
-It cannot be exact but paints a good overall picture.
+It cannot be exact, but it paints a good overall picture.

 ### Jaccard distance matrix (clustering input)

-Tabel which shows the **Jaccard distance** between the feature sets (see `./distance/distances.xlsx`).
+For the table, which shows the **Jaccard distance** between the feature sets (see `./distance/distances.xlsx`).
 This data is the precomputed input for the clustering (see `Calculate_distance_matrix.py`).

 |    | BCoorLang |    BCOoL |  Ptolemy |   Wright | MontiArc | CommUnity | Metropolis |  MECSYCO | DACCOSIM |    UMoC++ | LinguaFranca |      Reo |    Linda |      BIP | Manifold |  ForSyDe |